- AJ Products UK

 Find out more

-Make it easy around the workplace
+Make recycling easy across the workplace

 Where you expect several different types of waste to be produced, make sure your system is simple to understand.
 Use clear labels and/or different coloured containers so that it is quick and easy to put rubbish in the right place.
 This is particularly important in the kitchen and canteen: separating plastic, glass and metal packaging from other waste is simple and has a big impact.
 Have separate receptacles for food waste (which will turn into compost) and non-recyclables.
 A well organised system with clearly marked containers all in one place is no more difficult than just throwing rubbish in the bin and will quickly become second nature.